aces/Loris/README.md

     Make sure that `$yourURL` above contains the "http://" or "https://" and `$yourHostname` does not.
 If your server is only being accessed from localhost, you can skip this step.

-6. Notes for LORIS post-installation setup are contained in the [LORIS Wiki](https://github.com/aces/Loris/wiki/Setup).
+7. Follow the [Setup Guide in the LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) to complete your post-installation setup and configuration, and for more documentation.

 # Community
 Please feel free to subscribe to the [LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev) to ask any LORIS-related questions.